 The designated technical certificates underpin the knowledge elements of the competence qualification in this pathway.
-The knowledge qualifications support key areas of technical knowledge development needed for apprentices in the rail engineering industry to carry out their duties in a safe and efficient manner.
+The knowledge qualifications support key areas of technical knowledge development needed for apprentices to carry out their duties in a safe and efficient manner.
 Delivery methods for knowledge based qualifications may vary, from a conventional college based environment, to delivery through a combination of this and written/web-based/distance learning materials.